It wasn’t until after I had children that I learned about toxins and how to avoid them.

 Some of these chemicals are known to cause cancer, birth defects, or disrupt your hormones.

-Remember that your skin is your largest and most absorbent organ.
-A large amount of what you put onto your skin is absorbed and enters your bloodstream.
+Remember that your skin is your largest and most absorbent organ and a large amount of what you put onto your skin is absorbed and enters your bloodstream.

-It will then often cross the placenta and enter your babies’ bloodstream.
+It will then often cross the placenta and enter your baby’s bloodstream.

 However, I can direct you to Amazon’s all natural skincare products here.